 In 1994 I spent a year observing a community of 'wild' chimpanzees in Uganda – the start of an ongoing committment to the Great apes of Uganda.
 I have served as a scientific expert at Population and Habitat Viability Assessments for chimpanzees and mountain gorillas in Uganda run by the Conservation Breeding Specialist Group (CBSG).
 The International Gorilla Conservation Programme consulted me for their review of Gorilla Tourism Guidelines.
 I have been closely involved with responsible tourism programmes in Uganda and written a book for tourists visiting the African Great Apes (published by the Travellers’ Medical and Vaccination Centre in Adelaide).

 The Australian Science Communicators awarded me the “Unsung Hero of Australian Science” in 2000 for my work with African Great Apes.
-I currently am the Vice President of the Royal Zoological Society of South Australia as an elected member, and am part of the science team, as Head of Conservation Psychology.
-I am also on the Board of the United Nation's "Great Ape Survival Project" or GRASP (Australasia).
+I am a past President of the Royal Zoological Society of South Australia as an elected member of the Board.
+I am also an advisor for the United Nation's "Great Ape Survival Project" or GRASP (Australasia).
 I am the current President of the Australasian Primate Society.

-I am helping develop the area of Conservation Psychology at ZoosSA, and with Dr Wendy Foster have written an article about this exciting area and how it may contribute to changing human behaviour in order to help conserve our planet's precious wildlife and natural environments.
+I am helping develop the area of Conservation Psychology, with a course at the University of South Australia, focusing on how psychology can contribute to changing human behaviour in order to help conserve our planet's precious wildlife and natural environments.

-I have written five science books for children about animals ('The Chimpanzee Book: Apes Like Us'; 'The Gorilla Book: Born to be Wild'; 'Saving Pandas'; 'Saving Tigers'; 'Saving Orangutans') and conservation for Black Dog Books and Walker Books– with part proceeds going to conservation projects in habitat countries through Conservation Ark.
+I have written five science books for children about animals ('The Chimpanzee Book: Apes Like Us'; 'The Gorilla Book: Born to be Wild'; 'Saving Pandas'; 'Saving Tigers'; 'Saving Orangutans') and conservation for Black Dog Books and Walker Books– with part proceeds going to conservation projects in habitat countries.
 These books encourage children to connect with nature and understand that we can all do something to change our human unsustainable behaviour patterns.